ajpfahnl/rna-seq-pipeline/README.md

 mv gallaher* htSeqTools/
 rm htSeqTools.zip
 ```
 Once htSeqTools has been installed, create a bash script to perform the demultiplexing using the following code.
+Here, I created a script named demultiplex_L3.sh.
 ```
 #!/bin/bash
 #$ -cwd